-- (c) The Balance Sheet, Statement of Profit and Loss and Cash Flow Statement dealt with by this Report are in agreement with the books of account; - (d) In our opinion, the aforesaid financial statements comply with the Indian Accounting Standards (Ind As) specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014; - (e) On the basis of written representations received from the directors as on March 31, 2021 and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2021 from being appointed as a director in terms of section 164 (2) of the Act; - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure 2" to this report; - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company did not have any pending litigations which can have any impact on its financial position in its financial statements to the financial statements; - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.
+- (d) In our opinion, the aforesaid financial statements comply with the Indian Accounting Standards (Ind As) specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014; - (e) On the basis of written representations received from the directors as on March 31, 2021, and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2021, from being appointed as a director in terms of section 164 (2) of the Act; - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure 2" to this report; - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company did not have any pending litigations which can have any impact on its financial position in its financial statements to the financial statements; - ii.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
+There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.

-For A S B S & CO Chartered Accountants

-ICAI Firm Registration Number: 135952W

-per Sushil Goyal Partner

-Membership Number: 154193 UDIN: 21154193AAAACK6949 Place of Signature: Mumbai
+For A S B S & CO Chartered Accountants ICAI Firm Registration Number: 135952W per Sushil Goyal Partner Membership Number: 154193 UDIN: 21154193AAAACN7427 Place of Signature: Mumbai Date: 24/06/2021

-Date: 24/06/2021

-ANNEXURE 1 TO INDEPENDENT AUDITOR'S REPORT ON EVEN DATE ON THE FINANCIALS STATEMENTS CHOICE CORPORATE SERVICES PRIVATE LIMITED
+ANNEXURE 1 TO INDEPENDENT AUDITOR'S REPORT ON EVEN DATE ON THE FINANCIALS STATEMENTS CHOICE TECH LAB SOLUTIONS PRIVATE LIMITED